* Aussie dollar hit by cbank comments, iron ore slide

 By Patrick Graham

-LONDON, May 20 (Reuters) - The Australian dollar was the main mover on major currency markets on Tuesday, falling more than half a percent on the back of a slide in prices of iron ore, one of the country's biggest exports.
+LONDON, May 20 (Reuters) - The Australian dollar was the main mover on major currency markets on Tuesday, falling 0.8 percent on the back of a slide in prices of iron ore, the country’s biggest export earner.

 Other majors were back in tight ranges, although some players said the euro was again looking shaky after two weeks of hints of more monetary easing by the European Central Bank which have shaken bets the single currency would top $1.40.

 The Aussie has recovered solidly from lows reached in late January but worries over the pace of growth in China continue to weigh broadly on its outlook and Reserve Bank deputy governor Guy Debelle said potentially slower capital inflows to Australia pointed to more weakness.

 More broadly, some currency analysts have seen signs in the past few sessions of a shift by investors towards more conservative plays, moving out of those currencies like the euro and Aussie which investors have used to gain extra yield in recent months.

 “There are signs out there which to me look horribly familiar to for example 2007,” said Simon Derrick, head of currency research at Bank of New York-Mellon in London.